dominictarr/event-stream/readme.markdown

   }))
 ```

-This is mentioned in the [underlying documentation](https://www.npmjs.com/package/split#keep-matched-splitter) for the split npm package.
+This technique is mentioned in the [underlying documentation](https://www.npmjs.com/package/split#keep-matched-splitter) for the split npm package.

 ## join (separator)